brendanpshea/data-science/Data_Science_X1_Review.md

 Each of these options allows for detailed customization of Matplotlib graphics, enhancing the effectiveness and impact of data visualization.
 The choice of formatting options depends on the specific needs of the data presentation and the intended audience.

 ## Basic Concepts of Inferential Statistics
-**Hypothesis Testing** is a method used to determine whether there is enough evidence in a sample of data to infer that a certain condition holds true for the entire population.
-It typically involves formulating a null hypothesis (no effect or no difference) and an alternative hypothesis (some effect or difference).
+**Hypothesis Testing**
+Hypothesis Testing is a statistical method used to make inferences about population parameters based on sample data.
+The process typically involves two competing hypotheses: the null hypothesis (\(H_0\)) and the alternative hypothesis (\(H_a\)).
+The null hypothesis represents a default position that there is no relationship, effect, or difference between groups or variables.
+Conversely, the alternative hypothesis suggests that there is a significant relationship, effect, or difference.

+- The **Null Hypothesis (\(H_0\))** posits that there is no effect or difference.
+For instance, \(H_0\): "The mean difference between two groups is zero."
+- The **Alternative Hypothesis (\(H_a\))** indicates the presence of an effect or difference.
+For example, \(H_a\): "The mean difference between two groups is not zero."

+The outcome of hypothesis testing is determined based on the analysis of sample data, often resulting in either rejecting the null hypothesis or failing to reject it.

+**T-test**
- The **T-test** is a type of inferential statistic used to determine if there is a significant difference between the means of two groups, which may be related in certain features.
-It's especially useful when dealing with small sample sizes or unknown population variances.
+The T-test is a statistical test used to compare the means of two groups.
+It is particularly useful when dealing with small sample sizes or when the population variance is unknown.
+There are several types of T-tests:

+- The **Independent Samples T-test** is used when comparing the means of two separate groups (e.g., men vs. women).
+- The **Paired Samples T-test** is employed when comparing means from the same group at different times (before and after a treatment).
+- The **One Sample T-test** is used when comparing the mean of a single group against a known standard or mean.

+The T-test calculates the T-statistic, a ratio of the departure of the estimated value of a parameter from its hypothesized value to its standard error.

+**P-value**
-The **P-value** in hypothesis testing measures the probability of obtaining test results at least as extreme as the ones observed during the test, assuming that the null hypothesis is true.
-A low p-value (typically ≤ 0.05) indicates that the null hypothesis can be rejected.
+The P-value is a key metric in hypothesis testing, representing the probability of observing a statistic (or one more extreme) assuming that the null hypothesis is true.
+It quantifies the strength of evidence against the null hypothesis.
+Key points include:

+- A lower P-value suggests that the observed data is unlikely under the null hypothesis.
+- Common threshold: P-value ≤ 0.05.
+If the P-value is below this threshold, it is often considered **statistically significant**, leading to the rejection of the null hypothesis.

+**Confidence Interval**
+A Confidence Interval (CI) provides a range of plausible values for an unknown population parameter (like a mean or difference between two means).
+It's based on the observed data and a desired confidence level (usually 95%).
+Key aspects include:

-A **Confidence Interval** is a range of values, derived from the sample statistics, that is likely to contain the value of an unknown population parameter.
-For example, a 95% confidence interval suggests that if the same population is sampled multiple times, approximately 95% of the intervals will contain the population parameter.
+- **95% Confidence Interval**: Implies that if the same population is sampled 100 times, approximately 95 of those samples will produce confidence intervals that contain the true population parameter.
+- The confidence interval is calculated as \( \text{estimated parameter} \pm (\text{critical value} \times \text{standard error}) \).
+- A wider interval reflects more uncertainty about the parameter's value, while a narrower interval provides more precision.

+These concepts collectively form the foundation of inferential statistics, allowing researchers to make data-driven conclusions about populations based on sampled data.

 ### Python Examples
 ```python